extendr/extendr/paper.md

 Claus O. Wilke acknowledges funding from The University of Texas at Austin (Reeder Centennial Fellowship in Systematic and Evolutionary Biology, Blumberg Centennial Professor in Molecular Evolution).

-The authors acknowledge the assistance of Matt Denwood and Maya Gussmann with writing this article.

 We would like to acknowledge Jeroen Ooms for his [hellorust](https://github.com/r-rust/hellorust) [@hellorust_cran], and continuous maintenance of a hand-written embedding of Rust in an R proof-of-concept project.
 Their [github.com/r-rust](https://github.com/r-rust) contains several examples of hand-crafted bindings to Rust packages for R, such as `gifski` [@gifski_cran].